FlorianPeaudecerf/template-lazygit/README.md

 ## Lazy Git User Guide

 This Lazygit repository can certainly make working with Git easier.
-Here are some ways Lazygit can make using Git easier and more efficient [text](../documentation.md).
+Here are some ways Lazygit can make using Git easier and more efficient.

 </div>